-'''

 Local Storm version, 1.0.1, is not the same as the version in your project.clj, 0.10.0.
-The versions
+The versions streamparse projects expect to have the following directory layout:

-'''

 You will have to edit your wordcount/project.clj file and change Apache Storm library version to match the one you have installed.